Discover more & try for FREE!

 A Busy Developer’s Guide to Database Storage Engines — Advanced Topics

-Consistency, Transactions & Concurrency Control
+Consistency, Transactions, and Concurrency Control

 Monolithic databases, which are primarily relational/SQL in nature, support strong consistency and ACID transactions.